lambdastack/lambdastack/docs/home/howto/CLUSTER.md

 LambdaStack gives you the ability to define custom components.
 This allows you to define a custom set of roles for a component you want to use in your cluster.
 It can be useful when you for example want to maximize usage of the available machines you have at your disposal.

 The first thing you will need to do is define it in the `configuration/feature-mapping` configuration.
-To get this configuration you can run `lscli init ... --full` command.
+To get this configuration you can run `lambdastack init ... --full` command.
 In the `available_roles` roles section you can see all the available roles that LambdaStack provides.
 The `roles_mapping` is where all the LambdaStack components are defined and were you need to add your custom components.

 Below are parts of an example `configuration/feature-mapping` were we define a new `single_machine_new` component.
 We want to use Kafka instead of RabbitMQ and don`t need applications and postgres since we don't want a Keycloak deployment: